 If you don’t qualify for Federal Student Aid you may still have other options.
 You can apply for other forms of financial aid such as outside scholarships, grants, and private loans.
 Thankfully, every year hundreds of scholarships are offered to international students.
 To learn more about this opportunity, check out our article on International Student Scholarships.

 Considering private loans?
 If you are considering private student loans, there are several things to keep in mind.
-Unlike federal student loans, private loans tend to have a higher interest, fees, and stricter repayment plans.
+Unlike federal student loans, private loans tend to have higher interest, fees, and stricter repayment plans.
 To find out the major differences between private and federal student loans, click here.